th3or14/opencv-with-ffmpeg-on-qt-for-android/README.md

 to `~/.profile` and relogin.

 FFmpeg is configured to be compiled with `-O3`.
-For OpenCV optimization level is not `-O3`, see/modify `ANDROID_COMPILER_FLAGS_RELEASE` at `build/cmake/android.toolchain.cmake` inside you NDK directory.
+For OpenCV optimization level is not `-O3`, see/modify `ANDROID_COMPILER_FLAGS_RELEASE` at `build/cmake/android.toolchain.cmake` inside your NDK directory.

 Now edit `NDK_PATH` inside `build.sh` and run this script to build FFmpeg 3.0.11 and OpenCV 3.4.1 for x86 and armeabi-v7a.
 Sources are downloaded automatically.